The Mihir Chronicles

 Stone Soup is a European folk story in which some travelers come to a village, carrying nothing more than an empty cooking pot.
 Upon their arrival, the villagers are unwilling to share any of their food stores with the very hungry travelers.
 Then the travelers go to a stream and fill the pot with water, drop a large stone in it, and place it over a fire.
 One of the villagers becomes curious and asks what they are doing.
 The travelers answer that they are making “stone soup”, which tastes wonderful, and they would be delighted to share with the villager, although it still needs a bit of garnish, which they are missing, to improve the flavor.
 Visitors say it would be even better if they had a carrot or an onion that they could put in it.
 So the villagers go and get a carrot and onion.
 And then they say, this is much better.
 But you know, when we made it for the king, we actually put in a chicken and that made it even better.
 And you can imagine what happens.
 All the villagers contribute all their food.
 And then in the end, they say, this is amazingly good soup, and it was just made with a large stone.

 Similarly, the computer scientists say, look, we're going to make intelligence just with next token prediction and gradient descent and transformers.
 And then they say, but you know, this intelligence would be much better if we just had some more data from people that we could add to it that was uploaded on the internet.
 But it would be even better if we could have reinforcement learning from human feedback and tell what you think is intelligent or not.
 All humans agree to this.
-Computer scientists say, we've got a lot of intelligence here, but it would be even better if the humans could do prompt engineering to decide exactly how they were going to ask the questions so that the systems could do intelligent answers.
-And then at the end of that, the computer scientists would say, see, we got intelligence just with our algorithms.
+Computer scientists say, we've got a lot of intelligence here, but it would be even better if the humans could do prompt engineering to decide exactly how they were going to ask the questions so that the systems could reply with intelligent answers.
+And then at the end, the computer scientists would say, see, we got intelligence just with our algorithms.

 The Stone Soup is a great metaphor to explain how AGI is pursued.
 Whether large language models are smart entities is a philosophical undertaking, but the sophistication of consciousness they project is debatable.
-You can trick LLMs to be sentiment bots, but they are nowhere close to people because I have not heard a good argument on whether they have an inherent drive to feel, explore and understand the world we live in and surrounded by.
+You can trick LLMs to be sentiment bots, but they are nowhere close to humans because I have not heard a good argument on whether they have an inherent drive to feel, explore and understand the world we live in and are surrounded by.
 They lack general awareness and a belief system.

 When a human interacts with an intelligent machine by sharing a joke—it responds back with “that was funny Mihir.”
 But will it also respond back with a feeling that a joke invokes?
 Will it light up its brain that has a second level or third level impact?
 It might understand a joke but currently lacks the emotional response.